MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 ## Date and time operations

-The following sections give examples of how to work with date and time values by using the Kusto Query Language.
+The following sections give examples of how to work with date and time values when using the Kusto Query Language.

 ### Date-time basics